TimDaub/jsonresume-theme-paper/README.md

 * Make resume independent from web

+## PDF / Printing

+Since the printing functionality of `resume-cli` is a utter catastrophy where your `.html` file gets posted to a webservice where it's getting converted to `.pdf` this theme will not support this process.

+**BUT**

+You can just out-comment the `var print` variable in `index.js` and save your `.html` file via chrome.
+In my opinion this does the best job in formating and layouting.

 ## Demo
 You can check out a static demo of the resume on codepen.io: http://codepen.io/TimDaub/pen/bfCLz